jojopirker/sdcProject/README.md

 /frontend | contains all our frontend files
-/dash_app | contains the dash app, which is integrated into our frontend /data | empty folder for local usage, see /data/README.md /notebooks | contains all the notebooks used for data analysis etc.
+/dash_app | contains the dash app, which is integrated into our frontend /data | empty folder for local usage, see /data/README.md /etc | contains additional content for the project (for example pics) /notebooks | contains all the notebooks used for data analysis etc.

 ## Build
 First you'll need to install node.js.
 Then you can build the frontend.
-In the **/frontend/sdc-frontend/** folder run:
+Inside the **/frontend/sdc-frontend/** folder run:
 ```
 npm install
 ```